An Art Therapist’s top 5 Favorite Art Supplies for a Child’s Anxiety.

 Scented Markers

 Scented markers, easily engage the sense of smell.
-Any brand would work, but I like Mr. Sketch Brand.
+Any brand will work, but I like Mr. Sketch Brand.
 They come in washable and non-washable varieties, with thin & wide tips.
-If you want to support a local, San Diego-based company, Ooly, makes some great scented markers as well.
+If you want to support a local, San Diego-based company, Ooly, also makes some great scented markers.

 Kids seem to enjoy using these markers, anxious and non-anxious alike.
-Scented markers provide lots of sensory stimulation with a variety of yummy smells and the saturation of bright colors.
-I think the novelty of scented markers sometimes really gets anxious children out of their heads and helps them to be more playful.
+Scented markers provide lots of sensory stimulation with varied aromas and the saturation of bright colors.
+I think the novelty of scented markers sometimes gets anxious children out of their heads and helps them to be more playful.
 I sometimes pair these markers with air-dry clay, but mainly use them just for drawing.

 Helping Your Anxious Child Be in the Present Moment